-The chart below shows the individual categories of 2020/21 findings, split by age, movement compared to the year before and potential Settlement impact.
-The previous year position of a finding is indicated by a partially transparent triangle.
-Arrows indicate the direction of change and the solid triangle indicates 2020/21 impact position (where there has been no material change in impact, the triangles remain in the same position as last year.
-The changes will be taken into consideration and reflected when performing scoping.
+The chart above shows the movement and weighted severity (compared to prior year) of findings categorised by Settlement Risks.
+The previous year's position of a finding is indicated by a partially transparent triangle.
+Arrows indicate the direction of change and the solid triangle dictates the current year impact position (where there has been no material change in weighted severity, the triangles remain in the same position as last year).